 - Educate your guests – Let visitors know how to use the system safely and what they should not flush into the septic tank.
 Signs and plaques will help you do this easily.

-- Scheduled inspections – Septic tanks should be pumped and inspected to keep them flowing.
+- Scheduled inspections – Septic tanks need to be be pumped and inspected to keep them flowing.
 Inspections should be yearly.
-The system should be pumped every 3-5 years.
+The septic tank should be pumped every 3-5 years.

 Don’ts